 Firstly, let’s look at the consistent parts regardless of how they will be implemented. uniFLOW Online is built with a “security first” focus, so all communication is authenticated before any functions can be carried out.
 Users log in using their existing company credentials such as Microsoft 365, Google Workspace, OKTA, and many more, in line with any multi-factor authentication policies defined by the IT department.
 This is part of the “verify explicitly” Zero Trust principle.

 Once the user has been identified, they can only perform actions they are entitled to do as part of their job.
 Most users will only be allowed to print, scan and copy on the devices they have been granted access to.
 A fleet manager will be given privileged access to manage the printers themselves but probably not provided with personal details as this function is reserved for other network admins.
 In a school, college or university environment, some staff may also handle cash and oversee users’ budgets.
 Other people can be granted a mix of rights, depending on their job requirements.
-This is part of the “use least privileged access” principle.
+This is part of the “use least privilege access” principle.

 For some customers, it may be that users’ PCs and printers are on the same network and can all talk to each other.
 This does not prevent lateral movement from one device to another, so it may not follow the “assume breach” principle.
 On the other hand, it might be because the business hasn’t moved to a more secure level of network isolation yet or simply that it is a small office with only a few network points.
 Whatever the reason, uniFLOW Online can work with this customer network type by storing the jobs on user’s PCs and releasing them directly to the printer when required.